AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

 > While Inheritance let you describe what an object *is*, Traits let you describe what an object *can do*.

-[^diff]: I'm not gonna enter in the details of the difference between the concept of "Mixin" and "Traits" here.
+[^diff]: I'm not going to enter in the details of the difference between the concept of "Mixin" and "Traits" here.
 Let's say for the sake of simplicity that these two are similar and those two words can be used interchangeably in the context of this article.

 And best of all, a class can adopt multiple `Traits`, as it can do multiple things, while it can only be one thing (inherit only one superclass).